-Adobe Acrobat Pro DC: Adobe Acrobat Pro was the first app for reading and editing PDF documents, and is still one of the best options.
+- Adobe Acrobat Pro was the first app for reading and editing PDF documents and is still one of the best options.
 However, it is quite expensive.
-An annual subscription costs $179.88.

-ABBYY FineReader: ABBYY FineReader is a well-respected app that shares many features with PDFpen.
+- ABBYY FineReader is a well-respected app that shares many features with PDFpen.
 But it, too, comes with a higher price tag.
-The Standard version costs $296 AUD.

-Apple Preview: The Mac's Preview app allows you to not only view PDF documents, but mark them up as well.
-The Markup toolbar includes icons for sketching, drawing, adding shapes, typing text, adding signatures, and adding pop-up notes.
-This functionality will be expanded in High Sierra.
+- Apple Preview: The Mac’s Preview app allows you to not only view PDF documents but mark them up as well.
+The Markup toolbar includes icons for sketching, drawing, adding shapes, adding images, typing text, adding signatures, and adding pop-up notes.

 PDF is a common format for sharing user manuals, training material, official forms and academic papers.
 It’s the closest thing to paper that you can work with on your computer.
 PDFpen allows you to do even more with your collection of PDFs.